A Prequel to A Continuing Fiction

 Before Peter left Kidmore to continue his automobile trip west, Anna promised to visit him in Illinois at her earliest opportunity which, as it worked out, was a couple of months later, during Kidmore’s spring vacation, the last days in March into the first week of April.

-Which brings us back to their shared room in a Chicago hotel, and Anna informing Peter that her father is on his way there.
+Which brings us back to their shared room in a Chicago hotel, and Anna informing Peter that her father was on his way there.

 “HE’S WHAT?”
 Peter shouted, leaping out of the bed, and rushing into the living room, frantically conjuring some excuse Anna could give her father why he most definitely could not come to their hotel.
 But Anna had already hung up the telephone.